CORPORATE GOVERNANCE STATEMENT

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The main risks and uncertainties affecting the business are set out in the 2023 Annual Report in the section entitled “Principal Risks and Uncertainties” (on pages 9 and 10) and in the Corporate Governance Report (on page 26 of the 2023 Annual Report).
+The main risks and uncertainties affecting the business are set out in the 2024 Annual Report in the section entitled “Principal Risks and Uncertainties” (on pages 8 and 9) and in the Corporate Governance Report (on pages 26 and 27 of the 2024 Annual Report).

 These risks are monitored on a regular basis by the Board.
 The Executive Review also explains how the Board seeks to deal with and mitigate these risks.